Can treated wood contaminate vegetable gardens?

 The best alternative to Pressure treated wood

-There are two viable alternatives of wood that are safe to use on your vegetables.
-These are the ACQ wood and decay-resistant wood.
+Two viable alternatives to wood are safe to use on your vegetables.
+These are ACQ wood and decay-resistant wood.
 ACQ wood is treated with chemicals that do not contain arsenic and chromium (Source).

-The chemicals included have been verified by the EPA board to be non-toxic for human consumption.
+The EPA board has verified the chemicals included are non-toxic for human consumption.
 Pressure-treated lumber that does not have toxic chemicals is ideal for vegetable gardens.

-Even if you can still raise the pressure-treated wood, chemicals still leach into the soil.
 Decay-resistant hardwood has a long life, but it still gets affected by weather conditions.
 It will not last as pressure-treated lumber, and it is not affordable.
+Even if you raise the pressure-treated wood, chemicals still leach into the soil.

 Is it safe for children?

-Pressure-treated wood is not safe for kids and precautionary measures have to be taken by elders to avoid contact.
+Pressure-treated wood is not safe for kids, and preventive measures have to be taken by elders to avoid contact.
 Kids are exposed to the treated wood without knowing due to the dust created during construction.

-That is why it is not supposed to be used on playgrounds and play structures.
+That is why it should not be used on playgrounds and play structures.
 The production of arsenic is dangerous for kids.
-The treated wood is a danger to the family from the parents to the kids.
+The treated wood is a danger to the family, from the parents to the kids.